A LUXURY EXPEDITION TO ANTARCTICA

 WHEN TO TRAVEL

-Due to weather conditions, Antarctica’s tourist season is short – running from late October until March.
+Due to weather conditions, Antarctica’s tourist season is short – running from November until March.

-Late October and November bring pristine snowfields and the start of the breeding season.
+November brings pristine snowfields and the start of the breeding season.
 Penguins and other seabirds begin nesting and courting, while seals fight to establish territories.
 This is the best time to see emperor penguins in the Ross Sea & Ice Shelf.

 December and January are the warmest months, with temperatures hovering around zero degrees Celsius.
 The sun doesn’t set during December’s summer solstice, so you can experience the midnight sun.
 Seal pups are born, fluffy penguin chicks begin to hatch, and wildlife is at its peak.